concoctions/BlackBlox/README.md

 1. This project uses `poetry` as its dependency management, virtualenv management and release (build) tool
    + Install following the steps described in https://python-poetry.org/docs/#installation

-2. The API documentation and explanations about all the data needed to run scenarios are the `docs` directory
+2. The API docs and explanations about all data needed to run scenarios are in the `docs` directory
-   + We use `Sphinx` for building the docs.
-Poetry also ensures that dev dependencies (such as Sphinx) are installed.
+   + We use `Sphinx` for building docs.
+Poetry also ensures that dev dependencies (Sphinx etc.) are installed
    + Run the make command from Sphinx through `poetry run`, so that Sphinx is found from the project's virtualenv (managed by Poetry)
      - `cd docs; poetry run make html`